abdidarmawan007/cdn-imagekit-s3/README.md

-## Real-time image optimization, resizing and a fast Image CDN
+## Imagekit real-time image optimization, resizing and a fast Image CDN